 - Sell Continuing Service.
 This is common in the mobile phone industry.
 An expensive smartphone device is offered for a very low price or even free to build sales of monthly cellular phone service.

 - Trial or Free Services to Sell Upgrades.
-In a very similar way to selling continuing service, some companies offer free or very low priced versions or trials of their primary service products to encourage sales of their upgraded or continuing services.
-Click here to learn more about the "freemium" business model.
+In a very similar way to selling continuing service, some companies offer free or very low priced versions or trials of their primary service products (often called a "freemium") to encourage sales of their upgraded or continuing services.

 - Offer Popular Products Cheaply to Sell Higher Priced Products at Retail.
 This is a common strategy in retail, particularly grocery and drug stores.
 For example, a grocery store may offer commonly purchased products such as orange juice and milk at rock bottom prices to encourage sales of higher priced (and higher profit!) retail grocery items.
 The reasoning is that the cheap product will draw people into the store and they'll just decide to purchase the rest of their grocery needs while there, as opposed to wasting time running to another store.